Relief – Variable, as required hours per week

 Facilitate SU’s to attend Christian worship (or worship of choice as required by the role).

-Leeds – Residential Support Worker – Children’s EBD Leeds – Residential Support Worker – Children’s EBD Rewarding Support Worker opportunity...Apply For This Job
+Children’s Support Worker in Leeds, flexible hours and competitive salary.
+Leeds – Residential Support Worker – Children’s EBD Rewarding Support...Apply For This Job